credativ/plutono/docs/sources/getting-started/_index.md

 ## Alerts

-If you're using Grafana alerting, then you can have alerts sent through a number of different [alert notifiers]({{< relref "../alerting/notifications.md" >}}), including PagerDuty, SMS, email, VictorOps, OpsGenie, or Slack.
+If you're using Plutono alerting, then you can have alerts sent through a number of different [alert notifiers]({{< relref "../alerting/notifications.md" >}}), including PagerDuty, SMS, email, VictorOps, OpsGenie, or Slack.

 Alert hooks allow you to create different notifiers with a bit of code if you prefer some other channels of communication.
 Visually define [alert rules]({{< relref "../alerting/_index.md" >}}) for your most important metrics.